 Tansi, Edlánat’e, Hello!
 Welcome to Northland School Division No.61 (NSD).

 NSD is situated in some of the most stunning areas in northern Alberta.
 Covering 288,347 square kilometres, our schools are located near mountains, lakes, rivers, forests, and wetlands on Treaty 6 and 8 territories.
-We hold high respect for these traditional territories, its history, language and culture.
+We hold high respect for these traditional territories, their history, language and culture.
 At NSD, 95% of the student population is of First Nations, Métis and Inuit descent.
 We have approximately 2600 students in 24 schools.
 Our schools are located in municipalities, First Nation reserves and Métis Settlements.

 NSD Outcome Statements